Generating 2,000+ Amazon Appeals at an 87% Success Rate

 See how Amplence builds AI systems that replace expensive manual processes with speed and precision.

 We built an AI-powered Amazon appeal generation system using Retrieval-Augmented Generation (RAG) trained on 46 real, successful appeal templates.
-The system analyzes the specific suspension reason, maps it to the closest winning precedents, and drafts a tailored Plan of Action in minutes, not days.
-Deployed across 2,000+ appeals with an 87% reinstatement success rate.
+The system reads the suspension reason, matches it against winning precedents, and writes a tailored Plan of Action in minutes.
+Not days.
+Deployed across 2,000+ appeals with an 87% reinstatement rate.

 • Critical Bottleneck

-• Manual appeal writing took 3-7 days and cost sellers up to $3,500 per case, with inconsistent outcomes and no data-backed approach.
+• Writing appeals manually took 3 to 7 days and cost sellers up to $3,500 per case, with inconsistent results and nothing data-driven behind the decisions.

 • Business Risk